-How an engine’s thermostat works
+How a car’s thermostat works

 A thermostat controls the engine’s coolant temperature and stops the motor from overheating.
 When the engine is cold the thermostat is closed, preventing coolant from leaving the engine block.
 This helps the engine to warm up as quickly as possible, boosting its efficiency and lowering emissions and fuel consumption.

 Once the coolant temperature reaches around 180F, wax inside the thermostat melts and a rod is pushed out, opening the valve and allowing the coolant to begin circulating.